FreeMathBooks/free-math-books-collection/Math-History/ReadMe.md

 # 📉 History of Mathematics Collection

-Welcome to the Abstract Algebra resources folder.
+Welcome to the History of Mathematics resources folder.
 Here you can find general textbooks as well as specialized sub-categories.
 * 📖 *Visit our* **[History of Mathematics Main Library](https://freemathematicsbooks.com/A.aspx?Id=Math-History
 )** *online*
 * 📖 *Website* **[FreeMathematicsBooks.com](https://freemathematicsbooks.com)** *online*